 The Office of the Staff Judge Advocate (SJA) will aid and advice on legal matters, to include Commander's Inquiries, AR 15-6 investigations, and criminal investigations.

 2-6.
-Directorate of Plans, Training, Mobilization, and Security
+Directorate of Plans, Training, Mobilization, and Security a.
+Make available to commanders/directors' information pertaining to terrorist and criminal activities.

 The Directorate of Plans, Training, Mobilization, and Security (DPTMS) will: